-- (2) For the purpose of ascertaining the intention of the parties, regard should be had to the terms of the contract, the conduct of the parties, and the circumstances of the case. - 20.
-Unless a different intention appears, the following are Rules for rules for ascertaining the intention of the parties as to the intention as time at which the property in the goods is to pass to the to time when buyer:-
+(2) For the purpose of ascertaining the intention of the parties, regard should be had to the terms of the contract, the conduct of the parties, and the circumstances of the case.

+20. Unless a different intention appears, the following are rules for ascertaining the intention of the parties as to the time at which the property in the goods is to pass to the buyer :--- the property in the goods passes to the buyer when